Chickens and poultry

 Number of birds

-Household premises with a total area of more than 800 square metres can keep up to 20 fowl, including ducks, geese and peacocks without a permit.
+Household premises with a total area of more than 800 square metres can keep up to 20 poultry.

-If your residential premises has a total area less than 800 square metres you can keep up to six fowl.
+If your residential premises has a total area less than 800 square metres you can keep up to six poultry.

 Poultry sheds must be set back at least one metre from a dividing fence.